nicklepickle/fe-compare/README.md

 ### Svelte
 - Hard to use without SvelteKit
 - False positive errors in vscode editor (fixable but annoying)
+- Component life cycle confusing (when can are props populated?)
 + :bind makes it very clear which state values can be updated by children

 ### Vue
 - v-model a little cryptic
 - Needed two components to render records
++ Great modularity all around